 Understanding Kanban ceremonies and implementing proper agile meeting types can significantly improve team performance and project outcomes.

-What are Kanban meetings: a brief overview
+What are Kanban meetings

 More about the Kanban methodology